History of the MBTA: New York, New Haven and Hartford Railroad

+Two New Haven lines closed in 1967 – the Dedham Branch and the Millis Branch.
+A number of other branches, particularly on the Old Colony Division, closed prior to the MBTA era.
+The Shawmut Branch and part of the Milton Branch were converted to a streetcar line and rapid transit extension (now the Mattapan Line and part of the Red Line) in 1926–1929.

+Boston, Revere Beach and Lynn Railroad

+The Boston, Revere Beach and Lynn Railroad opened from East Boston to Lynn in 1874.
+It was a narrow-gauge railroad that never extended beyond Lynn or interchanged freight with other railroads, depending on short-distance passenger traffic.
+The line was electrified in 1928 with frequent commuter service.
+All service ended in 1940.
+A portion of the right-of-way in East Boston and Revere was converted to a rapid transit extension – now part of the Blue Line – in the 1950s.

 Streetcar era

 The Cambridge Railroad was the first streetcar company in Massachusetts.
 It was chartered in 1853 to connect the West End of Boston to Central Square and Harvard Square in Cambridge via the West End Bridge.
 (The bridge was replaced by the current Longfellow Bridge in early August 1906).
 This is the same route followed by today's Red Line subway, but on the surface street network.
 Using horse-drawn streetcars, the Cambridge Railroad started running on March 26, 1856.
 Another streetcar company, the Dorchester Railroad, was chartered in 1854.
 Over 20 streetcar lines were laid down throughout the Boston area by these and other competing companies.

 In order to regulate fares and reduce competition, the General Court of Massachusetts passed the West End Consolidation Act to consolidate the rail line operations.

 This created the West End Street Railway in 1885.
 The company consolidated ownership of existing streetcar lines in Boston and the inner suburbs and began converting the animal-drawn vehicles to electric propulsion.
+In 1888, a blizzard hit the Northeastern United States called the Great Blizzard of 1888, creating rail and streetcar disturbances in New York City, Philadelphia, and other northeastern cities like Boston.
 The first electric trolleys ran in 1889, and the last horsecar went out of service around 1900.

 In the late 19th century and early 20th century, two other streetcar companies gained consolidated ownership of many smaller lines.
 The Middlesex and Boston Street Railway came to control the western suburbs, and the Eastern Massachusetts Street Railway came to control the northern and southern suburbs.